kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 ```

 After generating the bindings, every process must define a `Component` struct and implement the `Guest` trait for it defining a single function, `init()`.
-This is the entry point for the process, and the `init()` function is the first function called by the Uqbar runtime when the process is started.
+This is the entry point for the process, and the `init()` function is the first function called by the Nectar runtime when the process is started.

-The definition of the `Component` struct can be done manually, but it's easier to import the [`uqbar_process_lib`](../process_stdlib/overview.md) crate (a sort of standard library for Uqbar processes written in Rust) and use the `call_init!` macro.
+The definition of the `Component` struct can be done manually, but it's easier to import the [`uqbar_process_lib`](../process_stdlib/overview.md) crate (a sort of standard library for Nectar processes written in Rust) and use the `call_init!` macro.

 ```rust
 use uqbar_process_lib::{call_init, Address};